 - 'Teilleistung' T-BGU-111275 with written examination of other type according to § 4 Par.
-2 No. 3 details about the learning control see at the 'Teilleistung'
+2 No. 3

 Students are able to independently undergo the basic steps of planning and design in water resources management.
 They can identify engineering problems and apply the respective design approaches.